United States Indo-Pacific Command: Renaming to Indo-Pacific Command, 2018

+Rebranding as Pacific Command, 2026

+Emblem of the rebranded "United States Pacific Command", unveiled in 2026.

+On June 16, 2026, the Department of Defense rebranded the command as the "United States Pacific Command".
+In a press release, command officials said the return of the old name "honors the command’s deep historical roots, fostering a sense of pride and collective spirit among all who serve in the Pacific."

+The name is only a "secondary title" because the command's formal name is set by a 2018 law, Defense Secretary Pete Hegseth said in an internal memo.
+“Statutory references to United States Indo-Pacific Command shall remain controlling until changed subsequently in law,” the memo says.
+This is "the same administrative workaround" that Hegseth used to rebrand the Defense Department as the Department of War, the Associated Press wrote.

 List of commanders

 Defense Secretary Robert Gates shakes hands with the incoming PACOM commander, Admiral Robert F. Willard, as Admiral Michael Mullen, chairman of the Joint Chiefs of Staff, and outgoing commander, Admiral Timothy J. Keating look on at the change of command ceremony on 19 October 2009.

-While any qualified officer in the U.S. Armed Forces can be appointed as commander of INDOPACOM, only a Navy officer has ever held this office.
+While any qualified officer in the U.S. Armed Forces can be appointed as commander of PACOM, only a Navy officer has ever held this office.